-In summary, we show that phase separation of free hardcore-RTPs with constant run and tumble rates is not possible in 1D.
-One may however add some crucial features which are known to enhance or freshly produce phase separated states of passive particles, like invoking explicit attractive interaction24 or making tumbling rates to decrease with L (so that it vanishes in the thermodynamic limit) 30 or explicitly forcing the run dynamics to depend on (and reduce substantially with increase of) local particle density23 or adding impurities31.
-Then a phase separation transition may occur, but will it keep its charm and glory to be identified as the motility induced phase separation, particulary when the transition is anyway expected for similar system of passive particles (without motility)?
-Recently Kourbane-Houssene et. al.32 have introduced a RTP model where the difference of run-rates (or effective velocity) are taken proportional to $\frac{1}{L}$ and the tumbling rate is proportional to $\frac{1}{L^2}$ (downplayed by a factor 1/L compared to the run rates); using an exact coarse-grained hydrodynamic description they show that a homogeneous phase in 1D loses its stability in certain parameter regimes.
-Another way might be to use strongly biased tumbling rates where, say, $+ \rightarrow$ occurs much more frequently than $-\to +$.
-In this case a phase separation transition occurs30 when $q{\pm}=0$, where the dynamics of RTM reduces to that of a two species exclusion process33.
+In this article we show that phase separation of free hardcore-RTPs with constant run and tumble rates is not possible in 1D.
+One may however add some crucial features which are known to enhance or freshly produce phase separated states of passive particles, like invoking explicit attractive interaction [27] or making tumbling rates to decrease with L (so that it vanishes in the thermodynamic limit) [33] or explicitly forcing the run dynamics to depend on (and reduce substantially with increase of) local particle density [26] or adding impurities [34].
+Then a phase separation transition may occur, but will it keep its charm and glory to be identified as the motility induced phase separation, particularly when the transition is anyway expected for similar system of passive particles (without motility)?

+Recently Kourbane-Houssene et. al. [35] have introduced a RTP model where the difference of run-rates (or effective velocity) are taken proportional to $\frac{1}{L}$ and the tumbling rate is proportional to $\frac{1}{L^2}$ (downplayed by a factor 1/L compared to the run rates); using an exact coarse-grained hydrodynamic description they show that a homogeneous phase in 1D loses its stability in certain parameter regimes.
+Another way might be to use strongly biased tumbling rates where, say, $+ \rightarrow -$ occurs much more frequently than $- \rightarrow +$.
+In this case a phase separation transition occurs [33] when $q{\pm} = 0$, where the dynamics of RTM reduces to that of a two species exclusion process [36].
 Its extension to small $q{\pm} \simeq 0$, is a RTP model (having a good continuum limit) and it is reasonable to assume that the phase separation features may also survive there.
 Yet another possibility is to introduce defects.
-Recent studies34 have shown that a jammed phase does exist in RTM like models with defects.
+Recent studies [37] have shown that a jammed phase does exist in RTM like models with defects.
 More investigations are required in all these directions to confirm if RTP models in 1D can phase separate.